noseypringles/ExitExam/exitExam/studyGuide.md

 # BA Exit Exam Study Guide

 ## Procedural Programming
+- Static Casting
+	- To have one data type changed to another data type
+	- You can change int to double, double to int, int to char, char to int. ex(static_cast<int>('A') is 65 and static_cast<char>(65) is 'A')
 - [Arrays](https://www.geeksforgeeks.org/cpp-arrays/)
    - an array is a data structure that is used to store multiple values of similar data types in a contiguous memory location
 - [Structs](https://www.geeksforgeeks.org/structures-in-cpp/)